Location guide: heavenly Hampshire

-Hampshire - a glimpse of a wonderful combination of coast, countryside and city.
-This attraction-rich region is a perfect choice for a new start in a park home or for a holiday retreat or somewhere to head off to on holiday.
+Hampshire – a glimpse of a wonderful combination of coast, countryside and city.
+This attraction-rich region is a perfect choice for a new start in a park home, for a holiday retreat or somewhere to head off to on holiday.

 Hampshire contains two national parks, the New Forest and the South Downs – and a coastline that stretches 60 miles, from Highcliffe in the west to Chichester in the east.
 Country parks, nature reserves and coastal walks abound and the area is rich in heritage and history, particularly within the maritime cities of Southampton and Portsmouth.